 The cabby had to circle a little to find our small street and we fumbled around a dark hallway to figure out which apartment was ours.
-But all in all, settling into their place was easy thanks to our hosts’ own 6-page house guide.
+But all in all, settling into their place was easy thanks to our hosts’ own six-page house guide.
 Theirs was particularly helpful because the settings on their appliances were all in French.

 We quickly saw many advantages to staying in a residential neighborhood in a large city.
 All the meals we had at local restaurants were less expensive and better quality than what we ate in the tourist areas, and the servers were far friendlier.
-We had a small park with a playground (above) a few blocks away where we stopped almost daily.
+We had a small park with a playground and puppet theater a few blocks away where we stopped almost daily.